 When Stan Smith was endorsing the leather tennis kicks, other companies hurriedly followed suit.
 Materials, shoe construction, and design underwent various changes and innovations from the 70s until today.

 Meanwhile, the Adidas Originals formed the Skateboarding Project in 1989.
 They focused on designing shoes and clothing line that will cater to skateboarders located worldwide.
 The SB Project supported the professional, nonprofessional and elite skaters all around the globe.

-Nowadays, Adidas has invested so much time in developing a world class Skateboard sportswear.
-They have teamed up with top notch Skateboarders and spearheaded by art director Matt Irving.
-They wanted to keep up with the massive demand around the globe for the SB products.
+Nowadays, Adidas has invested so much time in developing a world-class Skateboard sportswear.
+They have teamed up with top-notch skateboarders and spearheaded by art director Matt Irving.
+They wanted to keep up with the massive demand around the globe for the Adidas SB products.
 The first shoes that stood out in the SB world are the ones designed by Skateboarders Mark Gonzalez, Dennis Busenitz, Lucas Puig and more recently Mark Suciu.

 The Adidas Matchcourt was released in 2016 to pay homage to the classic court sneaker of Adidas.
 It carries a timeless profile and clean look with the skateboarding capability.

 Adidas Matchcourt Style